ory/hydra/README.md

 * [OpenID Connect Core 1.0](http://openid.net/specs/openid-connect-core-1_0.html)
 * [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html)

-## ORY Cloud Security
+## ORY API Security

-ORY Cloud Security (OCS) is a popular, hardened toolbox of open and closed source services for securing your APIs and web services.
+ORY API Security is a popular, hardened toolbox of open and closed source services for securing your APIs and web services.
 Our products are capable of handling high throughput with low latency, work flawlessly in the cloud and on premise, and are securing millions of requests each day already.